krischer/seishub.plugins.how_to_extend_seishub/README.md

 delete them.

 ```
-seishub.plugins.template_tutorial     <- Rename this folder to "seishub.plugins.simpleEvents"
+seishub.plugins.template     <- Rename this folder to "seishub.plugins.simpleEvents"
 ├── README.md
 ├── seishub
 │   ├── __init__.py
 │   └── plugins
 │       ├── __init__.py
-│       └── template_tutorial         <- Rename this folder to "simpleEvents"
+│       └── template         <- Rename this folder to "simpleEvents"
 │           ├── __init__.py
 │           ├── LICENSE.txt           <- Make sure the license suits your purpose.
 │           └── package.py            <- Currently the only file of the actual plugin.
 └── setup.py                          <- Installation script
 ```

-Right now the plug-in is called `seishub.plugins.template_tutorial` which is of course not a very good name.
+Right now the plug-in is called `seishub.plugins.template` which is of course not a very good name.
 Let's start by renaming the folder to `seishub.plugins.simpleEvents`.
-Also rename the `seishub/plugins/template_tutorial` folder to `seishub/plugins/simpleEvents`.
+Also rename the `seishub/plugins/template` folder to `seishub/plugins/simpleEvents`.

 ### Changes to the installation script